ory/meta/templates/repository/common/CONTRIBUTING.md

    for an overview.
 1. Sign-up with CircleCI so that it has access to your repository with the branch containing your PR.
-Simply creating a CircleCI account is sufficient for the CI jobs to run, you do not need to setup a CircleCI project for the branch.
+Simply creating a CircleCI account is sufficient for the CI jobs to run, you do not need to set up a CircleCI project for the branch.

 If a pull request is not ready to be reviewed yet